google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 there may be privacy concerns (see {{fetching_inclusion_proofs}}).

-Violation of the append-only property or the STH issuance rate limit can be detected by clients comparing their instances of the Signed Tree Heads.
-There are various ways this could be done, for example via gossip (see [I-D.ietf-trans-gossip]) or peer-to-peer communications or by sending STHs to monitors (who could then directly check against their own copy of the relevant log).
+Violation of the append-only property or the STH issuance rate limit can be detected by multiple clients comparing their instances of the Signed Tree Heads.
+This technique, known as "gossip," is an active area of research and not defined here.
 Proof of misbehavior in such cases would be: a series of STHs that were issued too closely together, proving violation of the STH issuance rate limit;
 or an STH with a root hash that does not match the one calculated from a copy of the log, proving violation of the append-only property.

-## Preventing Tracking Clients {#prevent_tracking_clients}

-Clients that gossip STHs or report back SCTs can be tracked or traced if a log produces multiple STHs or SCTs with the same timestamp and data but different signatures.
+Clients that report back SCTs can be tracked or traced if a log produces multiple STHs or SCTs with the same timestamp and data but different signatures.
 Logs SHOULD mitigate this risk by either: